localhost433/localhost433.github.io/notes/courses/LING-UA-1/13-acquisition.md

 ---
-title: Language Acquisition
+title: Acquisition
 date: 2025-06-12
 ---

-# Language acquisition
+# Acquisition

+## Big questions in language acquisition
+- How do children acquire language?
+  - How much of language is learned?
+  - How much of language is innate?
+  - What is the role of the environment?

 ## Stages in Language acquisition

+### An ordered enterprise
+- Some aspects of language develop early while others are acquired much later:
+  - Surprisingly, the order of how things are acquired is constant across individuals and between languages, even across modalities.
+  - Although a child’s grammar develops over time, it is always rule-governed; any "errors" reflect a systematic grammar that simply is not yet adult-like.
-Children always understand more than what they produce.
+  - Children always understand more than what they produce.

 ### How to study language acquisition
 - Corpus studies (child)